Qualia Mind Review

 • Microbial contamination

 This testing is performed in-house rather than by an independent third party, which is less than ideal because it introduces the possibility of bias.
-Many other nootropic companies use third-party testing to verify their own results.
-However, Neurohacker does receive certificates of analysis from the sources of each ingredient, which walks through pre-production safety.
-The company also tests every 100th bottle to verify its own testing measures, so while Neurohacker doesn’t bring in a neutral third party, their repeated testing fills essentially the same niche.
-Either way, you’re likely to have a safe product on your hands.
+Many other nootropic companies (such as Thesis) use third-party testing to verify their own results.
+However, Qualia does receive certificates of analysis from the sources of each ingredient verifying their safety (though these aren’t made public).
+The company also tests the finished batches to verify its own testing measures.
+So, while Qualia doesn’t bring in a neutral third party, the repeated testing is appreciated.

-You’re more likely to run into a lack of effect rather than excess side effects because half of Qualia Mind’s ingredients are underdosed or don’t have any clinical backing.
-Thanks to their hefty ingredient lists, generalized nootropics like Qualia Mind are more likely to induce side effects as ingredients interact with each other in complex ways researchers haven’t studied yet.
-You may experience headaches or stomach upset while starting Qualia Mind; this should go away as your body adjusts to the experience, but if it doesn’t, discontinue use and talk to your doctor.
+Even though most of the inclusions are underdosed, generalized nootropics like Qualia Mind are more likely to induce side effects as long lists of ingredients interact with each other in complex ways researchers haven’t studied yet.
+You may experience headaches or stomach upset while starting Qualia Mind.
+These should go away as your body adjusts to the experience, but if it doesn’t, discontinue use and talk to your doctor.

-Neurohacker recommends cycling Qualia Mind — using it for five days and then taking a break for two days — to allow your brain time to rest and regroup from the bombardment of caffeine, adaptogens, and other ingredients upon which it could become dependent.
-Taking weekends off from this supplement ensures that you won’t have to regularly up your dose, saving you money and preventing any possible side effects that could come from taking more.
+Qualia recommends cycling Qualia Mind — using it for five days and then taking a break for two days — to allow your brain time to rest and regroup from the bombardment of caffeine, adaptogens, and other ingredients to which it could become accustomed.
+Taking weekends off from this supplement should reduce the risk of any possible side effects that could come from taking too much.
+(Cycling is still important even if you take the caffeine-free variety.)

-Neurohacker Collective performed a robust study on Qualia Mind to see whether or not its formula can bring you the results you’d hope to see.
-Though the study isn’t published, it was set up to adequately test Qualia Mind on several key features.
+Qualia performed a robust study on Qualia Mind to see whether or not its formula could bring you the results you’d hope to see.
+Though the study wasn’t published in a journal, it was set up to adequately test Qualia Mind on several key features.
 The webpage is missing a few key elements important to knowing how the study worked, including when it was performed and how long participants took Qualia Mind.
 However, we found out that it took place in mid-2020, and participants took Qualia Mind for only five days.

-This study looked at how 46 adults reacted to Qualia Mind using several measures:
+This randomized, double-blind, placebo-controlled, crossover study looked at how 46 adults (between the ages of 18 and 75) reacted to Qualia Mind using several measures:

 • Executive function, using the Adult Executive Functioning Inventory (ADEXI)